Inositol: Polyendocrine metabolic ovarian syndrome

-Other illnesses
+Other pathology

-D-chiro-inositol is an important messenger molecule in insulin signaling.
 Inositol supplementation has been shown to significantly decrease triglycerides and LDL cholesterol in patients with metabolic diseases.

 myo-Inositol is important for thyroid hormone synthesis.
 Depletion of myo-inositol may predispose to development of hypothyroidism.
 Patients with hypothyroidism have a higher demand for myo-inositol than healthy subjects.

 Inositol should not be routinely implemented for the management of preterm babies who have or are at a risk of infant respiratory distress syndrome (RDS).

 Myo-inositol helps prevent neural tube defects with particular efficacy in combination with folic acid.